Nestlé, Danone look to renewable bottles

 PET is typically made from the petrochemicals ethylene glycol and purified terephthalic acid (PTA).
-Since 2009, Coca-Cola has been using biobased ethylene glycol in its PlantBottle, but it and other companies have struggled to come up with an alternative to PTA derived from petrochemical p-xylene.
+Since 2009, Coca-Cola has been using biobased ethylene glycol in its PlantBottle container, but it and other companies have struggled to come up with biobased PTA.

+Coke has spent half a decade working with the biobased chemical firms Avantium, Virent, and Gevo on substitutes for PTA.
+Similarly, the Japanese beverage maker Suntory partnered with another start-up, Anellotech, which makes the PTA precursor p-xylene from lignocellulosic biomass.

+Nestlé, which calls itself the world’s number one bottled water seller, has brands including Nestlé Pure Life, Poland Spring, Deer Park, and Ozarka.
+Danone markets water under the Evian and Aqua names.

 Origin was formerly known as Micromidas, which got its start with a fermentation process for converting municipal wastewater into polyhydroxyalkanoate.

-In 2011, the firm licensed a technology from the University of California, Davis.
-Now Origin’s main focus, the process uses hydrochloric acid to convert biomass into 5-chloromethylfurfural (CMF), which is reduced to 2,5-dimethyl furan.
-That undergoes a Diels-Alder reaction with ethylene to yield p-xylene via an oxanorbornene intermediate.
+In 2011, the company licensed a technology from the University of California, Davis.
+Now Origin’s main focus, the process uses hydrochloric acid to convert cellulosic biomass into 5-chloromethylfurfural (CMF).
+CMF is reduced to 2,5-dimethyl furan, which undergoes a Diels-Alder reaction with ethylene to yield p-xylene via an oxanorbornene intermediate.

 Nestlé and Danone invested in Origin as part of a $40 million financing round last fall.
 The company has received $80 million since its founding in 2008.